On monotone alternating inverse monoids: Generators and rank of

 If $1\in\dom(\beta\gamma_1\gamma_2)$, then $1\in\dom(\beta)$, whence $1\in\im(\alpha\beta_1\beta_2)$, which is a contradiction.
 So, $1\not\in\dom(\beta\gamma_1\gamma_2)$ and then, by Lemma \ref{n2d2}, we get $\beta\gamma_1\gamma_2\in\langle J_{n-1}^\mathscr{o}\cup J_{n-1}^\mathscr{e}\rangle$.
 Since $\beta,\beta\gamma_1\gamma_2\in J_{n-2}$, then $\beta=(\beta\gamma_1\gamma_2)\gamma_2^{-1}\gamma_1^{-1}$, with $\gamma_1^{-1},\gamma_2^{-1}\in J_{n-1}^\mathscr{o}\cup J_{n-1}^\mathscr{e}$.
 Therefore, $\beta\in\langle J_{n-1}^\mathscr{o}\cup J_{n-1}^\mathscr{e}\rangle$, whence $\alpha\beta_1\beta_2=\beta^{-1}\in \langle J_{n-1}^\mathscr{o}\cup J_{n-1}^\mathscr{e}\rangle$ and so, as above, we may deduce that $\alpha=(\alpha\beta_1\beta_2)\beta_2^{-1}\beta_1^{-1}\in \langle J_{n-1}^\mathscr{o}\cup J_{n-1}^\mathscr{e}\rangle$, as required. \end{proof}

-Since the group of units of $\AO_n$ is trivial, then every generating set of $\AO_n$ must have at least an element whose domain is $X_i$, for all $1\leqslant i\leqslant n$, and so must contain at least $n$ elements.
+Since the group of units of $\AO_n$ is trivial, every generating set of $\AO_n$ must have at least one element whose domain is $X_i$, for all $1\leqslant i\leqslant n$, and so must contain at least $n$ elements.
 Thus, in view of Proposition \ref{genAO}, we have immediately the following result.

 \begin{theorem} The monoid $\AO_n$ has rank $n$. \end{theorem}